compwiz32/Presentations/2021-11 SocalPSUG AzDevOps Demo/Presentation-Notes.md

-# SoCal PSUG: Running on-prem automation with Azure DevOps Services
+# SoCal PSUG: Running On-Prem Automation with Azure DevOps Services

 ### Agenda

 - How to run on-prem workloads from in the Azure cloud.. why?
 - Walk thru services available
-- Highlight why you want to consider ADevOps (Hint: Cost & features)
+- Highlight why you want to consider ADevOps (Hint: Cost, features & flexibility)
 - Show off the interface / How to get started
 - Explain the buttons and knobs
 - Create some automation